-In 1940 the people of Clallam County voted to establish a Public Utility District, “to reduce rates, to set aside moneys in lieu of taxes, and, through example, to compel the major private electric companies themselves to make rate reductions…” PUDs are unique in the nation, not-for-profit, by and for the local communities that we serve.
+In 1940 the people of Clallam County were presented the opportunity to vote on formation of a Public Utility District, the language presented on the ballot for the purpose: “to conserve water and power resources and to supply public utility service, including water and electricity, for all uses.”
+PUDs are unique in the nation, not-for-profit, by and for the local communities that we serve.
 You can explore our Clallam PUD history on our History page.
 The fledgling PUD has since developed three more utilities: water and then sewer, and in 2000 the Legislature authorized PUDs to go into the wholesale telecommunications business.
 No matter how we grow, we continually strive to fulfill our mission:

 To provide reliable, efficient, safe, and low cost utility services in a financially and environmentally responsible manner.

 More about your PUD

 Your PUD’s electricity comes from the following fuel mix (which is 98% clean energy!):